 Agriculture remains the number one industry in the state of Alabama, having an estimated economic impact of $12.8 billion and 102,328 jobs in the First District alone.
 In our area, forestry is especially important.

 From flood insurance to Red Snapper to the RESTORE Act, I have made it a priority to advocate on behalf of Coastal Alabamians.
-I fought for a spot on the House Natural Resources Committee in order to be in the best position to support Alabama's coastal economy.
+I am proud to support Alabama's coastal economy in Congress.